clavery/my-commerce-site/README.md

 #### Importing Data

 - `./cli.js import run` will run a migration site export folder, zip file or [migration script](#migration-scripts) and import it to the instance

-- History is stored in in logs
-    - Credential redaction

 #### Migration Scripts